maksiksq/chaos-abyss/manualArticles/frameworks.md

 #### Cons:
 - **Fragmented Ecosystem:** Probably a temporary issue.
 There exists Composition and Options api, and Vue 3 and Vue 2, a lot of libraries or users never moved and it's kinda weird.

 There really isn't that much to hate here, but it still has some of the issues React does, just to a much more manageable degree.
-It's a very solid Framework, and if you prefer it, give it a shot.
+It's a very solid framework, and if you prefer it, give it a shot.

 ### So should you partake in it?
 #### Here's what it's good for: